matthew56391/thrust-vectoring-rocket/README.md

 Project photos showing the gimbal assembly, internal electronics, and test setup are available in the [`images`](images) directory.

+Detailed hardware photos, including PCB assembly and wiring, are also available in the [`hardware`](hardware) directory.

 ---

 ## Demonstration Videos